-The present church was built at the end of the 13th century, when the chancel was established.
-Expansion was made in the second half of the fifteenth century for a nave and a tower.
-During the Thirty Years War in 1640, it was almost completely burned down.
+During the Thirty Years’ War in 1640, the church almost completely burnt down.
 After the fire, the sacristy was rebuilt and chapels were erected on the sides of the chancel.
-The nave and the vault were also rebuilt from gothic to baroque.
-Rebuilt in 1651, the church was again destroyed from a lightning strike in 1655.
-The tower suffered particularly severe damage, for the second time destroyed in 1781, from a lightning strike.
-Rebuilt, it was raised and surrounded by galleries with a conical, shingle roof.
+The nave and vault were also rebuilt from Gothic to Baroque form.
+Rebuilt in 1651, the church was damaged again by a lightning strike in 1655.
+The tower suffered particularly badly at that time, destroyed for the second time in 1781 from a lightning strike.
+Once again rebuilt, it was raised and surrounded by galleries with a conical shingled roof.
 In 1864, the tower was destroyed again.
-In 1865 the western gable was renovated and the tower was added 9 meters.
-The last internal restaurant was carried out in 1956 and in the 80s of the last century.
+In 1865, the western gable was renovated and the tower was raised by 9 meters.
+The last internal restoration was carried out in 1956 and in the 1980s.